nerds-ufes/tutorial-P4/Repeater/Readme.md

 Use:

-  p4app.json to define your topology
+  p4app.json to define your topology;

-  repeater.p4 to define your p4 program
+  repeater.p4 to define your p4 program;

-  cli_script to define the commands that are going to be executed in mininet
+  cli_script to define the commands that are going to be executed in mininet.